ez-me/magnetico/cmd/magneticod/README.md

 ## Usage
 ### Database
-**magneticod** is designed to be able to use different database engines to store its data, but currently only SQLite 3 and PostgreSQL 9+ are supported.
+<code>magneticod</code> is designed to be able to use different database engines to store its data, but
+currently only SQLite 3 and PostgreSQL 9+ are supported.

 #### SQLite